janko/flickrie/README.md

 photo.width      # => 320
 ```

-If you want sizes to be available to photos you're fetching from a set, it's a bad idea to call `#get_sizes` on each photo, because that will make an HTTP request on each photo, which can be very slow.
+If you want sizes to be available to photos you're fetching from a set, it's not a good idea to call `#get_sizes` on each photo, because that will make an HTTP request on each photo, which can be very slow.
 Instead, you should pass in these options:

 ```ruby
 photos = Flickrie.photos_from_set(1242379, :extras => 'url_sq,url_q,url_t,url_s,url_n,url_m,url_z,url_c,url_l,url_o')